MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Property | Description
 ---------|------------
-Object Id | The provider can use the object ID with Microsoft Graph to query the application information. <br>The provider can use the object ID to programmatically retrieve and edit the application information.
+Object ID | The provider can use the object ID with Microsoft Graph to query the application information. <br>The provider can use the object ID to programmatically retrieve and edit the application information.
 Application ID | The provider can use the application ID as the ClientId of their application.
 Home page URL | The provider home page URL isn't used for anything, but is required as part of application registration.
 Reply URLs | Valid redirect URLs for the provider.
 One should match the provider host URL that was set for the provider’s Entra ID tenant.
 One of the reply URLs registered must match the prefix of the authorization_endpoint that Entra ID retrieves through OIDC discovery for the host url.